All orders are preorders! Please check here for updates regarding development and shipping.

 - WD SN520 (up to 512GB)

-I recommend the Sabrent Rocket 2242, since it's incredibly fast, widely available, and goes up to 2TB.
-The WD SN520 is more widely available in Europe, though.
+In the US, I recommend the Sabrent Rocket 2242, since it's incredibly fast, widely available, and goes up to 2TB.
+The WD SN520 is more widely available in Europe.

 What's the speed limit?